This approach is indicated for the following injuries:

 The landmarks for this incision are:

 Alternatively, a zigzag incision may be constructed using the same landmarks.
+This incision may result in better cosmetic outcome in case of very pronounced palmar crease.

 The superficial palmar branch of the radial artery passes towards the palm, running close to the scaphoid tubercle.
 If necessary, it can be ligated and divided.